Israel is a very small country, yet it cannot be ignored. Here we have gathered some interesting facts about the state of Israel.

 The national currency is the New Israeli Sheqel (NIS).

-The national coin in the new Israeli Sheqel (NIS).
+And the national coin in the new Israeli Sheqel (NIS).

-Israel remains the only country whose native population returned after 2,000 years of involuntary exile.
+This is the only country whose native population returned after 2,000 years of involuntary exile.

 Interestingly, not long after the establishment of Israel, Albert Einstein (whom was a Jew, however, not an Israeli citizen) was offered the role of President in early 50s but decided against it.